openhab/openhab-addons/addons/binding/org.openhab.binding.hue/README.md

 ## Supported Things

-The Hue bridge is required as a "bridge" for accessing any other Hue devices.
+The Hue bridge is required as a "bridge" for accessing any other Hue device.
+It supports the ZigBee LightLink protocol as well as the upwards compatible ZigBee 3.0 protocol.
+There are two types of Hue bridges, generally refered to as v1 (the rounded version) and v2 (the squared version).
+Only noticable difference between the two generation of bridges is the added support for Apple HomeKit in v2.
+Both bridges are fully supported by this binding.

 Almost all available Hue devices are supported by this binding.
-This includes not only the "friends of Hue", but also products like the LivingWhites adapter.
+This includes not only the "Friends of Hue", but also products like the LivingWhites adapter.
-Additionally, it is possible to use OSRAM Lightify devices as well as other ZigBee LightLink compatible products.
+Additionally, it is possible to use OSRAM Lightify devices as well as other ZigBee LightLink compatible products, including the IKEA TRÅDFRI lights (when updated).
+Beside bulbs and luminaires the Hue binding also supports some ZigBee sensors.
+Currently only Hue specific sensors are tested successfully (Hue Motion Sensor and Hue Dimmer Switch).
 Please note that the devices need to be registered with the Hue bridge before it is possible for this binding to use them.

 The Hue binding supports all seven types of lighting devices defined for ZigBee LightLink ([see page 24, table 2](https://www.nxp.com/documents/user_manual/JN-UG-3091.pdf).